Mike Tyson (American football)

-Michael Jamont'e Tyson (born July 27, 1993) is an American football safety who is a free agent.
-He was drafted by the Seattle Seahawks in the sixth round, 187th overall of the 2017 NFL Draft.
+Michael Jamont'e Tyson (born July 27, 1993) is an American former professional football safety.
+He was selected by the Seattle Seahawks in the sixth round, 187th overall of the 2017 NFL draft.
 He played college football at Cincinnati.
+He was also a member of the Houston Texans, Green Bay Packers and Toronto Argonauts.

-Early years
+Early life

 Tyson attended Lake Taylor High School in Norfolk, Virginia before attending Hargrave Military Academy for his senior year.

 Tyson was rated as a four-star recruit by Scout.com and a three-star recruit from Rivals.com.
 He was recruited by Robert Prunty, defensive coordinator at the University of Cincinnati at the time, and committed to play college football at Cincinnati.

 College career

 At the University of Cincinnati, Tyson played in 43 games at the safety position, playing since his first year.
 Tyson recorded seven interceptions in college, five of which came his senior season, the only season he started.
 He also logged 137 career tackles and a fumble recovery.